kayabaNerve/monero-oxide/monero-oxide/epee/README.md

 Because of this, we are also able to support no-`std` and no-`alloc`, without any dependencies other than `core`, while only consuming approximately one kibibyte of memory on the stack.
+We also have no `unsafe` code.

 For a more functional library, please check out [`cuprate-epee-encoding`](